ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-vpc-routing.md

 Route description           | Device             | CIDR             | Next-hop
 ----------------------------|--------------------|------------------|----------------------------------------------
 Private networks            | T0 Logical Router  | 172.16.0.0/16    | Default GW of `vpc-t0-private-uplink-subnet`
 {: caption="Table 4.
-Private routes in T0 Logical Router with Public Uplinks" caption-side="top"}
+Private routes in T0 Logical Router with Public Uplinks" caption-side="bottom"}

 If you use only private route, then your default route `0.0.0.0/0` in NSX-T T0 Logical Router routes all traffic to the VPC.
 {: note}